Have you ever looked into the lens of your furry, four-legged friend and noticed something like a blanket of fog has permanently settled in?

 In addition, if your dog has cataracts from diabetes mellitus you may notice increased thirst, increased frequency of urination, and weight loss.

 Cataracts are often caught by the cloudy or bluish-gray coloring in the eye, though this can also be a sign of nuclear sclerosis.
 Nuclear sclerosis, the natural onset of graying with age, does not affect your dog’s ability to see.
-Still, any cloudiness garners reason enough to visit the vet.
+Still, any cloudiness garners reason enough to visit the veterinarian.

-How to Treat Canine Cataracts
+How to Treat Dogs with Cataracts

 If you suspect your dog may be affected by the looming cloudiness of cataracts, take him to the vet right away.
 Cataract is a progressive disorder—it can worsen by the day, so treatment is of the utmost importance.

 Unlike humans, however, cataract surgery for dogs can be quite expensive as it requires a veterinary ophthalmologist.
-The surgery does pose risks such as infection, eye damage, glaucoma, and complete blindness, but you must remember that it is quite commonplace.
+The surgery does pose risks such as infection, eye damage, glaucoma, retinal detachment, and complete blindness, but you must remember that it is quite commonplace.

 If the surgery is successful, your dog will experience restored vision, though not as complete as before as age and scarring from the procedure ascertain that his vision will not be the same.